What Mechanics Mean When They Say It’s Time to “Winterize” Your Car

 Hint: It has to do with your next oil change.

-Motor oil flows throughout a vehicle’s engine to keep it lubricated, cushioned and cleaned.
+Motor oil flows through a vehicle’s engine to keep it lubricated, cushioned and cleaned.
 How easily that oil flows depends on its viscosity, or weight.
 Motor oils with lower viscosity are thinner and flow faster than motor oils with higher viscosity, which are thicker.

 When mechanics say it’s time to “winterize” your car, they usually mean changing out your motor oil for oil with lower viscosity.

 Colder temperatures thicken up and slow down motor oil.
 If the oil can’t move easily through the engine, it puts a strain on your car battery (which is already working harder in the winter) and your starter.
 (Here are 20 more things you must do to get your car ready for winter.)

 When it comes to oil viscosity, there are straight-weight oils and multi-weight oils.
 Straight-weight oils are also called single-grade oils.
 They have one weight (or grade) and are labeled SAE##.
 The “SAE” stands for Society of Automotive Engineers, the association that created the weight scale for motor oil, and the number is the weight.
 The oil stays that weight year-round.

 Multi-weight oils are one weight when it’s cold outside and a different weight when it’s hot outside.
 They’re labeled #W-##.
 The first number refers to the oil’s cold temperature weight, and the “W” stands for “winter.”
 The second number is the hot temperature weight.
 Multi-weight oil is actually the first weight and has additives that make it perform like the second weight when it’s hot.

 What’s the Best Motor Oil During the Winter?